Handling state space explosion in verification of component-based systems: A review: Introduction

 \section{Introduction}

-Component-based design is a different way of constructing systems which offers numerous benefits, in particular, decreasing the complexity of system design.
-However, deploying components into the system is a challenging and error-prone task.
+Component-based software development (CBSD) is a vital emerging topic in software engineering \cite{lau2007software, bachmann2000volume}.
+CBSD is an alternative approach of constructing systems from prebuilt software units (components) which offers numerous benefits, particularly in decreasing the complexity of the system design.
+However, deploying components into a system is a challenging and error-prone task.
 Errors may lead to destructive results.
-Sometimes only one error can lead to crash entire system, like the error that defected Arian-5 rocket.
-There are a lot of safety-critical systems similar to Arian-5 that errors into them result in disastrous outcomes such as nuclear power stations, avionic software, aircraft flight control, and traffic control.
+A single error can lead to an overall system crash, as in the error that crashed the Arian-5 rocket.
+There was a small application in Arian-5 for the inertial reference system that was trying to assign a 64-bit floating-point number into a variable with 16-bit space \cite{ehrlich1991faults}.
+This small mistake led to the catastrophic explosion of the aircraft.
+There are various other safety-critical systems similar to the Arian-5 that could have disastrous outcomes if such errors occur; like in nuclear power stations, avionic software, aircraft flight control, and traffic control \cite{ogheneovo2014software}.

-One of the well-known approaches to verify systems is model checking \cite{clarke1999model}.
-Model checking is a brute-force verification method that is able to automatically and systematically analyze the state space and formal properties of a given system to demonstrate if its properties satisfied completely or not.
-This approach has proposed independently by Clarck and et al. \cite{clarke1999model} and Sifakis and et al. \cite{queille1982specification}.
-The brute-force check of the state space significantly expands the level of confidence in the system.
+Model-checking is one of the renowned approaches for verifying component-based software systems \cite{clarke1999model}.
+It is a brute-force verification method that is able to automatically and systematically analyze the specification and state space (SS) of a given system to demonstrate if its properties are satisfied completely or otherwise.
+This approach has been proposed independently by E. M. Clarke \textit{et al.} \cite{clarke1999model} and J. Sifakis \textit{et al.} \cite{queille1982specification}.
+The brute-force check of SS in model-checking significantly expands the level of confidence in the system.

-However, model checking limited by a critical problem so-called state space explosion (SSE).
-SSE is serious and restricted the amount of state space that can be checked by the model checker.
-The advantages promised by model checking encouraged the researcher communities to alleviate its drawbacks.
-Fighting this obstacle became the major direction in the model checking research and massive collection of methods have been presented to settle this serious problem.
+However, model-checking is limited by state space explosion (SSE).
+SSE occurs when a system's state space increases exponentially with the number of its components, thus rapidly surpasses the memory capacity of the computer.
+Subsequently, the amount of SS that can be checked by a model checker will be restricted.
+However, the promising advantages offered by model-checking have nevertheless encouraged the research community to tackle the SSE obstacle and has spearheaded the major direction of model-checking research \cite{jhala2009software, tian2012abstract}.
+As a result, a massive collection of methods to alleviate SSE problems in all domains of software development has been presented.
+However, it should be determined which of these methods and algorithms would be sufficient in CBSD for supporting component-wise software development and its justification in order to ensure its compatibility in component-wise software systems.